1fish2/BBQTimer/README.md

 BBQ, cooking, interval timer, lock screen widget, reminder alarm, stopwatch.

 ## Implementation notes
-* The lock screen widget and notification need to use a Chronometer view to show the ticking time display while using little battery power.
+* The lock screen widget and notification use a Chronometer view to show the ticking time display while using little battery power.
 * When paused, a Chronometer view can’t show the right time value because its API doesn’t handle that case.
 You could fudge it but it'll be off a bit and multiple widgets would